bbelandr/CS302/proj3/README.md

 The important files are sb-read, sb-analyze, and sb-play.

 ### Sb-read
-This code was written for me, but it is still very useful.
+This code was pre-written, but it is still very useful to understand.
 Sb-read takes in a file that looks like this:

 ```